How to Avoid Being Tracked Online by Advertisers

 Some Tracking Online May Be Beneficial To You

 Advertisers who track your internet activities online and show relevant ads are not necessarily your enemies.
 The advertisers are merely enticing you to purchase more of their goods and services.
 For example, I periodically get promotions in my email as well as on the websites I visit from Amazon.
 Since I shop from Amazon sometimes, I see this as beneficial just in case Amazon is having a big sale.
-However, if I receive ads from other online businesses that I visit infrequently, the constant bombardment of ads would be an intrusion as well as annoyances.
+However, if I receive ads from other online businesses that I visit infrequently, the constant bombardment of ads would be intrusive as well as annoying.
 The major deciding point is whether or not you wish to receive ads from specific companies.

 You Can Choose Not to Receive Ads